 Training your temporary restaurant staffing hires

-After you’ve extended your offer and the candidate accepts, you need to train them and teach them everything they need to know to be successful in their role at your establishment.
-Of course, training varies based on the role you hired for, but there are several commonalities with how you train the majority of your hires.
+After you’ve extended your offer and the candidate accepts, you need to train them and teach them everything they need to know to be successful in the role.
+Here are a couple of things to consider:

-When it comes to your establishment’s processes and workflows, fixed menu and guidelines, an educational pamphlet that your new hire can take home and study is a great tool.
-It enables you to standardize how each hire works and the information they know.
-In your educational pamphlet, focus on the following:
+When it comes to general information about your restaurant, your menu and guidelines, a short pamphlet or cheat sheet that your short-term employees can take home and study is a great tool.
+This will enable you to standardize staff training and brand messaging.
+We recommend that you include the following:

 2. Demonstration and shadowing

-Especially for kitchen staff, servers and bartenders, having one of your top-performing staff members show them how things are done can go a long way.
-Assign your new hires to shadow one of your full-time hires in that role to see how things are done.
-Some people are visual learners, and this is a great way to get them up to speed fast during their first few shifts.
+Having one of your top-performing staff members show temporary employees how things are done can go a long way.
+Assign temporary workers to shadow one of your full-time hires so they can see how things are done and how they work.

-Your establishment’s point of sale (POS) and kitchen display system (KDS) are at the heart of your operations.
-While your newcomers are shadowing one of your more experienced employees, have them demonstrate how to use the appropriate tools.
+Your establishment’s point of sale (POS), payment terminals, and kitchen display system (KDS) are at the heart of your operations, so it’s likely your newcomers will need a crash course in how to use them.
+For example:

-One of the best parts about using a restaurant POS system like Lightspeed Restaurant is that it’s so easy to use that even temporary restaurant staffing hires should be up and running in quickly and easily.
+One of the best parts about using a restaurant POS system like Lightspeed Restaurant is that it’s so easy to use that even temporary restaurant staffing hires can be up and running in no time.

 With Lightspeed’s restaurant POS and management system, you can view staff performance reports, offer tableside ordering, start a loyalty program and more.
 Chat with one of our restaurant experts to see how technology can help your staff work smarter, not harder.